It’s boom or bust in a very brief sales window.

 4. Promote your sale early

 A carefully planned launch can improve your flash sale’s success.
 The earlier you promote it, the more you’ll keep people interested and on the lookout for your event.
-Eighty-five percent of shoppers do research before making an online purchase, so it’s nice to give them a heads up before you launch.

 Promoting your sale early also helps build traction for it.
 You can grow an SMS and email list, then create countdown messages leading up to the sale.
 Or publish a series of social media posts to improve your reach and sales visibility.

-“It’s crucial to make the sale worth all of the buzz,” says Katie-Jay Simmons, Retail Expert for Fit Small Business.
+“It’s crucial to make the sale worth all of the buzz,” says Katie-Jay Simmons, retail expert for Fit Small Business.
 “Offer deep discounts and rare savings during flash sales to stay competitive and promote word-of-mouth marketing.
 There are a number of blogs, sites, and popular social media accounts that keep track of worthy flash sales—so make it your goal to be featured.”